vitaleda/ZeldaROTH/README.md

-# Port of Zelda Time Return of the Hylian to PS Vita (French Version)
+# Port of Zelda Time Return of the Hylian to PS Vita

-# Why this fork ?
-The main goal was to have a french version of this game because i'm french :)$ The second one was to correct some missing references on compilation files.$

-Thanks to usineur for his work and help.

 ## VPK
-Latest version is available [here](https://github.com/NicolasR/ZeldaROTH-French/releases).
+Latest version is available [here](https://github.com/usineur/ZeldaROTH/releases/latest).

 Note: saves can be found in `ux0:data/zroth/save` directory.